WhisperingChaos/dkrcp/README.md

 ######SOURCE Directory Content: An existing directory path appended with '/.'

-The multi-SOURCE copy semantics simply converges to the row labeled: '**TARGET exists as directory.**' above.
-In this situation any SOURCE type, whether it be a file, directory, or stream is successfully copied, as long as the TARGET refers to a a pre-existing directory, otherwise, it fails.
+The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
+In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a a pre-existing directory, otherwise, the operation fails.